 Our objective in this paper is to study the convergence of the viscous solutions $(\rho^{\varepsilon}){\varepsilon>0}$ towards such a weak measure solution to (1.2).
-When W is λ -convex, these asymptotics had previously been mentioned in [8], where the authors explain how to use the techniques for the Γ -convergence of gradient flows developed by Serfaty in [33].
-Our method basically relies on the same arguments which actually do not require the λ -convexity of the potential but only its Lipschitz continuity - along with the standard assumptions (A0)-(A1).
-Starting from the so-called Energy Dissipation Equality (EDE) for the viscous problem 1.1, we prove lower bounds of lower semicontinuity-type on each term of the EDE.
-This amounts to verifying the assumptions of Theorem 2 in [33]; if, in addition, the initial data is well-prepared, then we meet all the hypotheses of this theorem.
+When W is λ -convex, these asymptotics had previously been mentioned in [8], where the authors explain how to use the techniques for the Γ -convergence of gradient flows developed by Serfaty in [36].
+Our method basically relies on the same arguments which actually do not require the λ -convexity of the potential but only its Lipschitz continuity - along with the standard assumptions (A0)-(A1) (for other works with potentials that are Lipschitz continuous but not λ -convex, called repulsive, see for example [32] and reference therein).
+Starting from the so-called Energy Dissipation Equality (EDE) for the viscous problem (1.1), we prove lower bounds of lower semicontinuity-type on each term of the EDE.
+This amounts to verifying the assumptions of Theorem 2 in [36]; if, in addition, the initial data is well-prepared, then we meet all the hypotheses of this theorem.
 However, we deliberately pass to the limit by hand, so as not to invoke abstract gradient flow arguments.
 Therefore, our proof is self-contained for the reader with minimal background regarding optimal transport.
 In particular, in our Theorem 3.1 we recover, at the limit $\varepsilon \to 0$, the right definition of the velocity field for (1.2) as defined in (1.3).

 We generalize this result in Corollary 3.4 to arbitrary $\mathcal{P}2(\mathbb{R}^d)$ initial data converging in Wasserstein distance towards the initial datum ρ^{ini} of the inviscid problem, when W is, in addition, λ -convex.
 This is done by smoothing out the initial data and estimating the distance to the modified solutions at time t, which is possible since the interaction energy is λ -geodesically convex.
-We then provide a convergence rate based on the differentiation formula of the Wasserstein distance between two absolutely continuous curves on the Wasserstein space.
-Note that, for the Newtonian potential, the vanishing viscosity limit had been established in [12] in dimension $d \geq 2$ and up to the time of existence of weak solutions in $L^1 \cap L^\infty$ but, to the best of our knowledge, without convergence rates.
+We then provide a convergence rate based on the differentiation formula of the Wasserstein distance between two absolutely continous curves on the Wasserstein space.
+Note that, for the Newtonian potential, the vanishing viscosity limit had been established in [12] in dimension $d \ge 2$ and up to the time of existence of weak solutions in $L^1 \cap L^\infty$ but, to the best of our knowledge, without convergence rates.

 This article is structured as follows.

-We recall in Section 2 some useful results and definitions regarding optimal transport and functionals defined over the Wasserstein spaces.
+In Section 2 we recall some useful results and definitions regarding optimal transport and functionals defined over the Wasserstein spaces.